Earthquake-Warning-System/countryServer/README.md

 ## Warning
 This country server need connect to our bootstrap server to work :
-1. This server need to registered in our data base first, or our bootstrap server will not allocate user connect to your server.
+1. This server needs to register in our database first, or our bootstrap server will not allocate users to connect to your server.
-2. If you want to register, please send your IP and Mac address to  our E-mail : "ncumwnl337@gmail.com" , we will check and add you into data base as soon as possible.
+2. If you want to register, please send your IP and Mac address to our E-mail: "ncumwnl337@gmail.com", we will check and add you to the database as soon as possible.

 ## Contributing